allisson/secure-qrcode/README.md

 The ChaCha20-Poly1305 works with a 32-byte secret key.
 When you use a secret key with less than 32 bytes, we need to use left padding until the required size is reached.

-The default character for the left padding is the white space, which can be changed using the "secure_qrcode_left_padding_char" environment variable.
+The default character for the left padding is the white space, which can be changed using the `"secure_qrcode_left_padding_char"` environment variable.

-For example, when using the secret key "my super secret key" the value used in the encryption function will be "my super secret key             ".
+For example, when using the secret key `"my super secret key"` the value used in the encryption function will be `"my super secret key             "`.

 To start the server using another left padding char: